Burnt Norton: Sources

 A key source for many of the images that appear in Burnt Norton is Eliot's childhood and his experience at Burnt Norton.
-Other sources include Stéphane Mallarmé's poetry, especially "Le Tombeau de Charles Baudelaire" and "M'introduire dans ton histoire" and St. Augustine's Confessions.
+Other sources include Stéphane Mallarmé's poetry, especially "Le Tombeau de Charles Baudelaire" and "M'introduire dans ton histoire" and Augustine's Confessions.
 Likewise, many of the lines are fragments that were removed from his earlier works.

 Structurally, Eliot relied on The Waste Land to put together the fragments of poetry as one set.
 Bernard Bergonzi argued that "it was a new departure in Eliot's poetry, and it inevitably resulted in the presence of the manipulatory will that [C. K. Stead] has observed at works in the Quartets, and in the necessity for low-pressure linking passages.
 As I have previously remarked, Eliot was capable of expressing the most intense moments of experience, but had little capacity for sustained structure."

 Critical response

 An early critic, D. W. Harding, viewed the poem as being part of a new concept within poetry.
 Similarly, Edwin Muir saw that the poem had new aspects to it and felt that there was beauty in the poem similar to that in The Hollow Men.
 Peter Quennell agreed and described the poem as "a new and remarkably accomplished poem" featuring "uncommon rhythmic virtuosity".
 Marianne Moore stated that it was "a new poem which is concerned with the thought of control [...] embodied in Deity and in human equipoise".
 She argued that its "best quality" was "in its reminders of how severe, strenuous, and practical was the poet's approach toward the present enlargement of his philosophical vision."
 Rolfe Humphries declared, "How beautifully [...]
 Eliot winds the theme, from the simple statement that perhaps any dialectical materialist would accept [...] to the conclusion that any revolutionist might find difficulty in understanding [...]
 How beautifully it is done!"

 However, George Orwell disapproved of Burnt Norton and stated that the religious nature of the poem coincided with Eliot's poems no longer having what made his earlier works great.
 The later critic Russell Kirk agreed with Orwell in part, but felt that Orwell's attacks on Eliot's religiosity within the poems fell flat.
 In particular, he argued that "Over the past quarter of a century, most serious critics—whether or not they find Christian faith impossible—have found in the Quartets the greatest twentieth-century achievements in the poetry of philosophy and religion."
 Likewise, the 12 April 1941 Times Literary Supplement said that the poem was hard to understand.
 This was followed by another review on 4 September that attacked Eliot's understanding of history.

 Later critics varied in opinions.
 Bergonzi emphasised the "beautifully controlled and suasive opening" and claimed that "It contains some of Eliot's finest poetry, a true musicalization of thought".
 According to Peter Ackroyd, "'Burnt Norton', in fact, gains its power and its effects from the modification, withdrawal or suspension of meaning and the only 'truth' to be discovered is the formal unity of the poem itself."